If you have any questions about the Laupus Library poster printing service, please contact the Computer Lab

 - Inter-departmental transfer (IDT) is no longer an acceptable method of payment for posters.

 - Department funded posters can be paid for with a university ProCard - held by an administrative staff member/budget officer in each department.
-This payment can be made in-person at the Laupus Service Desk or by calling the desk at 252-744-2219 to process over the phone.
+This payment can be made in-person at the Laupus Service Desk or by calling 252-744-2219 to pay over the phone.

 - If your department is funding your poster, be sure to include the budget officer's email address in the appropriate field on the form.
-That will ensure he/she is notified when the poster has been printed.
+That will ensure the budget officer is notified when the poster has been printed.

 Submit a Poster Request